Meet Dr. Spanier-Stiasny

 Jennifer A. Spanier-Stiasny, D.O.

-, is a board-certified gastroenterologist with Swedish Covenant Medical Group.
+, is a board-certified gastroenterologist with Swedish Medical Group.
 Her clinical interests include endoscopic retrograde cholangiopancreatography, endoscopic ultrasound, inflammatory bowel disease and irritable bowel syndrome (IBS).
 She has more than 13 years of experience.

 To schedule an appointment with Dr. Spanier-Stiasny, call 773-907-3038